ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/01-credentials.md

+---
+description: In this step, we will guide you through the configuration of the credentials.
+---

 # 01 - Configure Credentials

 Network infrastructure credentials are stored in **Settings → Authentication**.
 IP Fabric uses these credentials to access the CLI of the network devices.
 Read-only (privilege level 1) credentials are sufficient for the discovery.